CSCfi/csc-user-guide/docs/quantum-computing/helmi/lumi-helmi-pilot-phase.md

 	* Installation with [Tykky](../../../computing/containers/tykky/) is recommended.
 -->

-Initially, Helmi provide 5 physical qubits.
+Initially, Helmi provides 5 physical qubits.
 You can also test and run algorithms on your local computer(s).
 For Qiskit, the python environment can be installed via `pip install qiskit-iqm==2.0`, for Cirq, `pip install cirq-iqm==4.1`.

 When you are ready to run your circuits on Helmi it is recommended that you read the [Getting started guide](../helmi_quick/), which covers the prerequisites for submitting your first job.